kingcreek/42-Malloc_tester/README.md

 -Run `malloc_tester` in the terminal to start the program, type the name of your executable when prompted, you can add arguments if necessary: `./a.out <optional args>`

+# BUGS
+-I have identified a problem in MacOS, rarely reports one more line number in the backtrace, the segmentation fault line is correct but the function invocation line is not.